machingclee/machingclee.github.io/static/media/326-appEventPublisher.f461e22b.md

 ![](/assets/img/2024-10-01-23-40-45.png)

-Since we didn't set foreign key as castcade delete, our `Class` entities will not be deleted automatically, therefore we have to sequentially:
+Since we didn't set the foreign key as `CASCADE_DELETE`, our `Class` entities will not be deleted automatically, therefore we have to sequentially:

 1. Delete the classes referencing to this package